-POSTGRADUATE CERTIFICATE
+POSTGRADUATE CERTIFICATE PROGRAM

-PROGRAM: For Advanced Study in Human Development or Advanced Study in Early Childhood Education in the 5 areas required by Pacific Oaks (Life Cycle, Social and Political Contexts of Human Development, Communication, Research and Implementation).
+For Advanced Study in Human Development or Advanced Study in Early Childhood Education.

+This program is open to human services professionals who already hold a master's degree and wish to participate in the Pacific Oaks learning process.
+The certificate will be awarded after an assessment of the candidate's competence in the 5 areas required by Pacific Oaks (Life Cycle, Social and Political Contexts of Human Development, Communication, Research, and Implementation).
 Admission is granted based upon the student's development of an individual plan to meet these areas of competence requirements and to meet the student's own individual program of study.
 The certificate is awarded based upon the assessment and completion of 15 units of coursework.
 Assessment of competence and program planning will be conducted by the program advisor.
 These units may be taken in Pasadena or any of our outreach locations.